 After the popular ZenFone 2, Asus made a comeback with a third device.
-This time, the Taiwanese manufacturer has opted for a more high end design.
+This time, the Taiwanese manufacturer has opted for a more high-end design and is now rolling out the Android Nougat 7.0 upgrade to the Asus Zenfone 3.
 Just like the previous device, many versions (RAM, internal memory, screen size) are available.
 We tested the 5.5-inch screen, ZE552KL model.
 What’s this phablet like?
-You’ll find our complete review of this device below.
+Find out in our complete review of this device.

 - ✓In-house manufacturing quality